Dholydai/mx-switch-custom/README.md

 Availability of keycap sets:

-I have been subsituting common keycaps sizes from large XDA keycap sets, and relabeling them with keycap stickers as needed.

 YUZU custom keycaps will make any die-sub keycap set that your heart desires.
 Common sizes still have to be sustituted.
 Being able to choose keycap sizes, colors, and legends is 'just what the doctor ordered'.
 I have designed and bought five sets in two months.
 Even with the new high tariffs, the price is a affordable.
 Good quality product.